Stratio/sparta/docker/README.md

     - yarn: It will execute using a yarn cluster.
 MESOS_MASTER: Only needed if EXECUTION_MODE is 'mesos'.
 Indicates the ip or fqdn of the Mesos master host (i.e. mesos.demo.stratio.com:7077).
 HDFS_MASTER: Only needed if EXECUTION_MODE is 'mesos' or 'yarn'.
 Indicates the ip or fqdn of the Yarn master host.
 HDFS_PORT: Only needed if EXECUTION_MODE is 'mesos' or 'yarn'.
-Indicates the port of the Yarn master host.
+Indicates the port of the Yarn master host. (i.e. 8020)
+HDFS_USER_NAME: Only needed if EXECUTION_MODE is 'mesos' or 'yarn'.
+Indicates the hadoop user name. (i.e. stratio)
 SPARK_VERSION: Only needed if EXECUTION_MODE is 'mesos', 'yarn' or 'standalone'.
-Indicates the spark version.
+Indicates the spark version. (i.e. spark-1.6.2)
 HADOOP_SPARK_VERSION: Only needed if EXECUTION_MODE is 'mesos', 'yarn' or 'standalone'.
-Indicates the compiled hadoop spark version.
+Indicates the compiled hadoop spark version. (i.e. hadoop2.6)
 HADOOP_VERSION: Only needed if EXECUTION_MODE is 'mesos', 'yarn' or 'standalone'.
-Indicates the hadoop version.
+Indicates the hadoop version. (i.e. hadoop-2.7.1)
 SPARK_MASTER: Only needed if EXECUTION_MODE is 'standalone'.
 Indicates the ip or fqdn of the Spark master host (i.e. spark.demo.stratio.com:7077).

 Usage examples